roblebob/UltradianX/README.md

 #### Main (passive/active)
 <img src="/proposal/ui_mocks_main_passive_active.png">

-___Left:___ The MainFragment makes use of ViewPager2 to let the user swipe through the entire list.
+___Left:___ The MainFragment makes use of ViewPager2 to let the user left/right-swipe through the
+    entire list.
 Wheres the color theme presented for each _Adventure_ is determined by the Tag associated with it.
 The entirety of the upper half of the screen is dedicated to a multifunctional controller.
-The controller is used to start and stop the _Adventure_, when clicking on it, but also like the faded spiral clock in the background, tinted to the tags color, it is used to navigate to the OverviewFragment, when swiping upwards, and to the PreferencesFragment, when swiping upwards.
+The controller is used to start and stop the _Adventure_,
+    when clicking on it, but also like the faded spiral clock in the background, tinted to the tags color suggests,
+    it is used to navigate to the OverviewFragment, when swiping upwards.

+___Right:___ When an _Adventure_ is active, which is represented by the ActiveAdventureFragment,
+    the controller is only used to deactivate the _Adventure_, any navigation, like swiping upwards, is disabled.
+Also, while being active it is not possible to swipe left/right to navigate through the list of
+    _Adventures_.
+The clock itself is glowing golden, pulsating like breathing to indicate that it is active.
+Here the user can change the properties of the _Adventure_ itself:
++ which Tag/category is associated with it.
++ how _Priority_ is calculated
++ create and edit notes/remarks/comments that the user might find useful to remember.

+Those remarks are thought to make use of the html format,
+    by which links to certain resources can be included, and later easily accessed.

 ### Business Logic